-Arkansas Stream Team enables concerned citizens to become involved in stream and watershed conservation.
+The Stream Habitat program enables concerned citizens to become involved in stream and watershed conservation.
 Efforts revolve around three primary aspects of stream conservation: education, advocacy and stewardship.

-Education -- Stream Team provides information to increase understanding and appreciation of Arkansas stream systems.
+The Stream Habitat program provides information to increase understanding and appreciation of Arkansas stream systems.
 Volunteers receive training in water-quality monitoring and streambank maintenance and restoration techniques.

-Advocacy -- People with first-hand knowledge of problems, needs and solutions are better equipped to weigh both sides of a stream issue and speak out on behalf of Arkansas rivers and streams.
-The Stream Team program teaches volunteers how to work for conservation of Arkansas water resources.
+People with first-hand knowledge of problems, needs and solutions are better equipped to weigh both sides of a stream issue and speak out on behalf of Arkansas rivers and streams.
+The Stream Habitat program teaches volunteers how to work for conservation of Arkansas water resources.

-Stream Team members can adopt a stream, determine its current situation and plan a project based on their initial survey.
+Stream Habitat program members can adopt a stream, determine its current situation and plan a project based on their initial survey.
 This is done with the landowner’s approval and technical assistance from program sponsors.
-Projects can include litter pick-ups, water-quality monitoring, streambank erosion control, watershed improvement and more.
+Projects can include litter pick-ups, watelity monitoring, streambank erosion control, watershed improvement and more.
 Your imagination is the only limitation.